 Ibn Kathir further explains by stating that women before Islam would walk around the streets aimlessly in front of men as to show off their beauty and flirt with men.
 He quotes Mujahid as saying: Women would wear a scarf over their heads but not tighten it, so that it would show their necklaces and earrings and the men would be enticed by them.

 Part of the purposes of leaving the house can be visiting the masjid for salah, visiting a friend or doing grocery shopping, as they are all necessities and obligations one must do in life, provided that correct attire is worn, the awrah is covered and all other conditions are met.

-Going for a walk can be included in this, as everyone needs a breathier every once in a while.
-Mentally it can restore a tiresome brain from constant activity.
-It also provides opportunity for one to make some sort of dhikr while walking or appreciating the nature of the world that Allah The Most High has created.
+Going for a walk can be included in this, as everyone needs a breather every once in a while.
+Mentally, it can restore a tiresome brain from constant activity.
+It also provides opportunity for one to make some sort of dhikr, whilst walking or appreciating the nature of the world that Allah, The Most High, has created.